How to Press Tofu

 How Long Does Tofu Take to Press?

 Do you need to press tofu?
-Well, it will still be perfectly fine and safe to cook and eat.
-But if you don’t press the tofu it won’t brown or sear very well.
+Not necessarily.
+Tofu is perfectly fine and safe to cook and eat without pressing out the excess liquid.
+But if you don’t press the tofu, it won’t brown or sear very well because of the high water content.
 And it’s almost impossible to get non-pressed tofu crispy.
-Additionally, it won’t be able to absorb as much flavor from a sauce or marinade as its water content is quite high.
-This easy step allows it to absorb more flavor, and prevents it from falling apart as it cooks, especially if you are stir frying or sauteing it.
+Additionally, unpressed tofu won’t be able to absorb as much flavor from a sauce or marinade.
+Pressing tofu allows it to absorb more flavor and prevents it from falling apart as it cooks.

 Simple Stir Fried Crispy Tofu and Vegetables